JT Daniels: 2020 season

 On May 28, 2020, Daniels announced that he would be transferring to the University of Georgia.
-Daniels was granted immediate eligibility to play by the NCAA on July 13, 2020.
-Going into the 2020 season, Daniels competed with Jamie Newman, D'Wan Mathis, Stetson Bennett, and Carson Beck for the starting job.
-On September 2, 2020, Newman announced he would opt-out of the 2020 season due to COVID-19 concerns and begin to prepare for the 2021 NFL Draft, leaving Daniels to compete with Mathis, Bennett and Beck.
-Ultimately, D'Wan Mathis was named the starting quarterback for the season-opener against Arkansas.
-Daniels was named the backup quarterback behind Stetson Bennett, who replaced Mathis due to poor play against Arkansas.
-Daniels was named the starting quarterback in the game against Mississippi State after Bennett sustained a shoulder injury against Florida.
+Daniels was granted immediate eligibility to play by the NCAA on July 13.
+Going into the 2020 season, Daniels competed with Jamie Newman, D'Wan Mathis, Stetson Bennett and Carson Beck for the starting job.
+On September 2, Newman announced he would opt-out of the 2020 season due to COVID-19 concerns and began to prepare for the 2021 NFL draft, leaving Daniels to compete with Mathis, Bennett and Beck.
+Ultimately, Mathis was named the starting quarterback for the season-opener against the Arkansas Razorbacks.
+Daniels was cleared to play by the team doctors, but not his personal doctor, so he said he would not play.
+Still, head coach Kirby Smart named Daniels the backup quarterback behind Bennett, who replaced Mathis due to poor play against Arkansas.
+Daniels was named the starting quarterback in the game against the Mississippi State Bulldogs, after Bennett sustained a shoulder injury against the Florida Gators.

-On November 21, 2020, Daniels made his first start and appearance with Georgia against Mississippi State and went 28-of-38 for 401 passing yards with 4 touchdowns in the 31–24 win.
+On November 21, Daniels made his first start and appearance with Georgia against Mississippi State and went 28-of-38 for 401 passing yards with four touchdowns in the 31–24 win.
 Following that game, Daniels was named the starter for the remainder of the season.
 Daniels led the Bulldogs to the Peach Bowl, where he went 26-of-38 for 392 passing yards with one touchdown and one interception in the 24–21 win.
-The Bulldogs went 4–0 in Daniels' four starts and Daniels finished the season with 80 passing completions out of 119 attempts for 1,231 passing yards with 10 touchdowns and 2 interceptions.
+The Bulldogs went 4–0 in Daniels' four starts and Daniels finished the season with 80 passing completions out of 119 attempts for 1,231 passing yards with 10 touchdowns and two interceptions.